 Patients with kidney disease may be unable to work because of their disease and its related complications.
-Patients who find themselves unable to work because of their kidney disease may qualify for long term disability (LTD) benefits.
+Patients who cannot work because of their kidney disease may qualify for long-term disability (LTD) benefits.
 The insurance company will review their claim to see if they qualify under the conditions of that plan.

 What is Kidney Failure?